amitromi9470/FullThrottle_Assignment_Amit-Kumar/README.md

-# Steps to run the application
+# npm install

-npm install in root folder
+installs all the node modules for root directory

-cd JsonServer , npm install
+# cd JsonServer -> npm install

-npm run dev
+installs all the node modules for Json Server

 # npm run dev